Cars are Designed to Collapse in a Crash

 That said, the crumple zone is not created equally.
 The sides of the vehicle have nowhere to fold in and typically absorb just 5% of the impact.
 This, combined with the resulting shower of broken glass, is another reason why t-bone collisions tend to be fatal.
 While car engineers are still working on methods to improve side-impact safety features (such side airbags), it’s clear there’s still a long way to go.

 If you or someone you love were seriously injured in a crash, we can fight for you.
-If you’d like an experienced Connecticut accident attorney from RisCassi & Davis, P.C. to evaluate your case, don’t hesitate to call us at (860) 245-2412 or send us an email!
+If you’d like an experienced Connecticut accident attorney from RisCassi & Davis, P.C. to evaluate your case, don’t hesitate to call us at (860) 245-2412 or contact us online!